Information You Should Know Before Purchasing Lenses

 It is helpful to have this lenses information available for your Eye Care Professional when you go in to get your contact lens prescription.

 Submitting your prescription information is very simple.
 Once you have added your desired lenses to the shopping cart, proceed through the checkout system.
-In the Order Review section of the shopping cart fill in your Eye Care Professional's Information (name and phone number) and we will verify your prescription.
+In the Order Review section of the shopping cart fill in your Eye Care Professional's Information (name and phone number) and we will verify that your prescription is current and valid.
+We do not not ship out lenses in a specific size or prescriptive power based off your submitted prescription or Eye Doctor's information, we use your Eye Doctor's information to verify that you have a prescription for contact lenses and we ship you exactly what you order.
+If you need prescription contacts be sure to choose the correct power when ordering your lenses, if you need non-prescription contacts choose "0.00".
 Verifying your contact lens prescription takes a minimum of 24 hours.
 Once verified, your order will be processed and shipped.

 * These are basic guidelines and helpful tips and are intended for informational purposes only.
 Always follow your Eye Doctor's instructions for proper care and use of your color contacts.